Fairfield railway station, Brisbane: History

 In September 1930, the standard gauge New South Wales North Coast line opened to the west of the station.
 In 1995, as part of the construction of the Gold Coast line, the standard gauge line was converted to dual gauge.

 From 28 March 2022 until 8 January 2023, Fairfield Station was closed for major upgrade works as part of the Cross River Rail project.
-Works will include a new 3rd platform and new overpass including lifts.
-The heritage-listed waiting shelter on Platform 1 will be removed temporarily and reinstated later in the project.
+The works included a new third platform and new overpass including lifts.
+The heritage-listed waiting shelter on Platform 1 was to be removed temporarily, but later reinstated later in the project.

 Services

 Fairfield station is served by all stops Beenleigh line services from Beenleigh, Kuraby and Coopers Plains to Bowen Hills and Ferny Grove.

 Until June 2011, Fairfield was also served by services to Corinda via the Yeerongpilly–Corinda line.